-LA County adopted the Tree Planting Ordinance in 2016, amending Titles 21 (Subdivisions) and 22 (Planning and Zoning) of the LA County Code to establish new tree planting requirements for projects to provide environmental benefits.
-That ordinance was repealed and can now be found in Title 31 (Green Building Standards) of the LA County Code.
+The County adopted the Tree Planting Ordinance in 2016, amending Title 21 (Subdivisions) and Title 22 (Planning and Zoning) of the County Code to establish new tree planting requirements for projects to provide environmental benefits.
+That ordinance was repealed and can now be found in Title 31 (Green Building Standards) of the County Code.

-The Tree Committee of LA County's Healthy Design Workgroup coordinates interdepartmental efforts to preserve, maintain, and expand the County's urban forest in low income, tree-poor neighborhoods.
-In 2018, LA County departments collaborated with community-based organizations to complete a youth-led tree planting and education campaign, resulting in over 1,600 trees planted in low-tree canopy, disadvantaged areas of the San Gabriel Valley; the project resulted in approximately 100 youth trained on life skills, job skills, and tree benefits, planting, and care.
-In addition, over 1,500 households received education about the benefits of trees.
+The Tree Committee of the County's Healthy Design Workgroup coordinates interdepartmental efforts to preserve, maintain, and expand the unincorporated Los Angeles County's urban forest in low income, tree-poor neighborhoods.
+In 2018, County departments collaborated with community-based organizations to complete a youth-led tree planting and education campaign, resulting in more than 1,600 trees planted in low-tree-canopy, disadvantaged areas of the San Gabriel Valley; the project resulted in approximately 100 youth trained on life skills, job skills, and tree benefits, planting, and care.
+In addition, more than 1,500 households received education about the benefits of trees.

-In 2019, LA County departments led a second tree planting and community education project, this time in unincorporated West Athens.
+In 2019, County departments led a second tree planting and community education project, this time in unincorporated West Athens.
 By completion, the West Athens tree planting and education project will have resulted in 650 trees planted.
-Additionally, during 2018-19, PW planted over 4,000 new parkway trees.
+Additionally, during 2018-2019, PW planted more than 4,000 new parkway trees.

-In 2021, LA County secured \$1.5 million in funding from the state to develop an Urban Forest Management Plan and is in the process of creating the plan.
+The County secured \$1.5 million in funding from the state in 2021 to develop an urban forest management plan and is in the process of creating the plan.